Warm weather to come to an end as ex-cyclone due to arrive on Wednesday

-Soaring temperatures are expected to come to an abrupt stop as a downgraded cyclone from the tropics and a low from the Southern Ocean is set to drop temperatures and bring a storm as they meet.
+Soaring temperatures are expected to come to an abrupt stop with a downgraded cyclone from the tropics and a low from the Southern Ocean set to drop temperatures and bring a storm as they meet.

 A "true southerly" with cool air from the Southern Ocean was expected to chill the stifling South Island as a low moved to meet the soon-to-be ex-tropical cyclone, MetService meteorologist April Clark said.